urosevic/youtube-channel/readme.txt

 Please restart Apache (or Nginx) server.
 If that does not fix the issue, restart the entire server.
 Or contact server support to help.

+= Getting message Sign in to confirm you're not a bot when video start play =

+The issue is not related to the My YouTube Channel plugin but YouTube itself.

+Although Google indirectly refers to the cause in the article to which the link '[Learn more](https://support.google.com/youtube/answer/3037019#zippy=%2Ccheck-that-youre-signed-into-youtube)' leads, you most likely use a VPN, proxy, or shared public IP address.
+The IP address has a lot of traffic, so Google wants to verify whether the client is a bot or not.

+To resolve this, use another VPN or proxy.

 = Where to find correct Channel ID and User ID? =

 Login to your YouTube account and visit page [Account Advanced](https://www.youtube.com/account_advanced).